Central Asians in the United States: Tajik Americans

+According to the 2020 census, Tajik Americans number over 8,000 people.
+Most of them live in the eastern United States, in cities such as New York City, Philadelphia and Washington DC.

 Turkmen Americans

+Turkmen Americans are a very small ethnic group in the United States.
+The exact number of Turkmen Americans is not well-documented, and they are not as prominent or numerous as some other ethnic groups in the country.

 Uzbek Americans

 Excluding Afghan Americans, Uzbek Americans are the largest Central Asian population in the United States.
-62,713 Uzbeks live in the US, with the largest community existing in the New York City metropolitan area.
-The New York area Uzbek community is diverse and has 3 main sub-communities: Uzbek Muslims who first came to the United States in the 1980s as political refugees from the Soviet Union living in Morris County, New Jersey, many of whom are staunchly anti-communist and upwardly mobile; newer Uzbek Muslim immigrants to New York City who have benefitted from the green card lottery, 20,000 of whom have settled in Brooklyn since the 2000s; and the Bukharan Jews who mostly live in Queens, many of whom have done well in real estate and the Diamond District.
+62,713 Uzbeks live in the United States, with the largest community existing in the New York City metropolitan area.
+The New York area Uzbek community is diverse and has 3 main sub-communities: Uzbek Muslims who first came to the United States in the 1980s as political refugees from the Soviet Union living in Morris County, New Jersey, many of whom are staunchly anti-communist and upwardly mobile; newer Uzbek Muslim immigrants to New York City who have benefited from the green card lottery, 20,000 of whom have settled in Brooklyn since the 2000s; and the Bukharan Jews who mostly live in Queens, many of whom have done well in real estate and the Diamond District.

 Bukharan Jews

 The United States has the largest community of Bukharan Jews in the world outside of Israel.
 70,000 Bukharian Jews reside in the United States, with 50,000 living in the New York City borough of Queens alone.
 The Bukharan Jews are concentrated in the neighborhoods of Rego Park, Queens and Forest Hills.